Rayhanehmad/CasePoint/replit.md

-# KanoonPK - AI Legal Research Assistant
+# KanoonPK - Multi-Tenant SaaS Legal Research Platform

 ## Overview

-KanoonPK is an AI-powered legal research assistant specifically designed for Pakistan law.
-The application provides an intelligent chat interface where users can ask legal questions and receive answers based on Pakistani laws, case references, and uploaded legal documents.
-The system combines OpenAI's GPT models with ChromaDB vector search to deliver contextually relevant legal information with proper citations.
+KanoonPK has been transformed into a comprehensive multi-tenant SaaS platform specifically designed for Pakistan law research.
+The platform provides intelligent legal research capabilities for law firms, legal departments, and legal professionals.
+Each organization gets their own isolated workspace with advanced AI-powered research tools, document management, team collaboration, and usage analytics.
+The system combines OpenAI's GPT models with ChromaDB vector search to deliver contextually relevant legal information with proper citations and precedent analysis.

 ## User Preferences